Left Party (France)

-The Left Party (French: Parti de gauche, PG) is a left-wing democratic-socialist political party in France, founded in 2009 by Jean-Luc Mélenchon and Marc Dolez after their departure from the Socialist Party (PS).
+The Left Party (French: Parti de gauche, PG) is a left-wing to far-left, democratic socialist political party in France, founded in 2009 by Jean-Luc Mélenchon and Marc Dolez after their departure from the Socialist Party (PS).
 The PG claims to bring together personalities and groups from different political traditions; it claims a socialist, ecologist and republican orientation.

 Politically located between the Socialist Party and the French Communist Party, the Left Party intends to federate all the sensitivities of the anti-liberal left—which they also call "the other left"—within the same alliance.
 In 2008, the PG joined forces with the Communist Party of the United Left and six other left-wing and far-left organizations in the coalition of the Left Front, of which Jean-Luc Mélenchon was the candidate for the presidential election.

 The PG was co-chaired from 2010 by Jean-Luc Mélenchon and Martine Billard.
 In 2016, the Left Party had 8,000 members.
 At the end of 2014, Jean-Luc Mélenchon and Martine Billard resigned, and the party leadership was then collectively ensured by the national secretariat.
 The weekly newspaper, L'Intérêt général (formerly À gauche) is sent to all members but also to simple subscribers.
 It is printed at more than 15,000 copies a week.

 In 2016, in view of the presidential and legislative elections of the following year, Jean-Luc Mélenchon formed a new movement, La France Insoumise, that the Left Party helped to animate.